Esri/calcite-app-components/src/components/calcite-pick-list/readme.md

 # calcite-pick-list

-The `calcite-pick-list` component contains a grouping of `calcite-pick-list-items` in a panel that can be selected or deselected via shift click to be shown on the view.
+The `calcite-pick-list` component contains `calcite-pick-list-items` stacked in a panel that can be selected or deselected via shift click to be shown on the view.

 <!-- Auto Generated Below -->